 Many animal-focused occupations and activities must be licensed or permitted.
 The Animal Health Section oversees the issuance of the licenses and permits shown below and is responsible for regulating individuals, businesses or organizations that are licensed or registered with the Section.
-More information is available by clicking the title of the license or by calling the Animal Health Office.
+More information is available by clicking the title of the license or by calling the Animal Health Office at (802) 828-2421.

 A livestock dealer is defined by 6 V.S.A.
-Chapter 63 Section 761 as a person going from place to place buying, selling or transporting livestock or operating a livestock auction or sales ring either on their own account or on commission.
+Chapter 63 Section 761 as a person who, on the person’s own account or for commission, goes from place to place buying, selling, or transporting livestock either directly or through online or other remote transaction, or who operates a livestock auction or sales ring.
 The word "person" includes any individual partnership, unincorporated association or corporation.
 The word "livestock" includes cattle, horses, sheep, swine, goats, camelids, fallow deer and red deer.
 All livestock dealer applicants are inspected by the Agency of Agriculture's Animal Health Office prior to the issuance of a license.
 Licensed Dealers and Transporters are obligated to ensure that all livestock entering Vermont under their care is accompanied by a Certificate of Veterinary Inspection within 30 days prior to importation and a permit (except horses) obtained by contacting the Animal Health Office.

 Livestock Transporter's License

 A livestock transporter's license is a limited license, in that it is required of individuals transporting livestock belonging to others for remuneration.
 The holder of a transporter's license is not permitted to engage in the buying and selling of livestock.
 The transporting of animals by an individual who owns them is considered to be activity within the scope of regular farm operations and, therefore, does not require a transporter's license.